MarlboroRedMan/FS25_RoleplayPhone/README.md

 2. Select the invoice
 3. Tap **Pay** — the amount is deducted from your farm account and the invoice is marked PAID

-### Managing Contacts
+### Calling a Contact
 1. Open the phone and tap **Contacts**
+2. Tap a contact to open their detail screen
+3. Tap **Call** — a compact call popup appears (you can still drive)
+4. The other player presses **F8** to answer — or **F8** again to hang up

+### Messaging
+1. Open the phone and tap **Contacts**
-2. Tap **+ Add** to create a new contact with name, farm, phone, and notes
+2. Tap a contact → tap **Message**
-3. Tap any contact to view or delete it
+3. Type your message and tap **Send**

+### A Note on Phone Numbers
+The phone number field is cosmetic RP flavor only — it doesn't route calls or do anything functional.
+Players can enter any format they like, up to 60 characters.
+All of these work fine:
+- `555-0101`
+- `(555)555-1000`
+- `6546494564`
+- Any custom format your server agrees on

 ---

 ## Multiplayer Notes

 - The **host** handles all invoice saving and loading
-- Clients receive invoice updates in real time via network sync
+- Clients receive invoice and contact updates in real time via network sync
 - Clients do not need direct access to the savegame directory
 - All invoice actions (pay, reject, mark paid) broadcast to all connected players
+- Incoming calls do not freeze either player — the call popup is non-blocking
+- **New save recommended** — starting a fresh save avoids any leftover data from older versions of the mod
+- **Contacts are per-farm** — each player manages their own contact list, contacts do not sync between players
+- **The zip filename matters** — the file must stay named `FS25_RoleplayPhone.zip`, do not rename it

 ---

 ## Current Version

-**v0.1.0** — Initial release
+**v0.2.0** — Major update adding calls, messaging, notifications, recent calls, contact overhaul, and multiplayer fixes

 ---

-## Known Issues / Work in Progress

-- Invoice IDs are randomly generated; no sequential numbering yet
-- No in-game notification when a new invoice is received (coming soon)
-- Phone UI is keyboard/mouse only; controller support not planned

----

 ## 🤖 AI-Assisted Development

 This mod was developed collaboratively between a human creator and Claude (Anthropic AI).
 The vision, direction, design decisions, and testing were all driven by MarlboroRedMan — Claude handled the code implementation based on those ideas.

 ### Codebase Statistics
-- **2,411 lines of code** across 6 Lua scripts
+- **2,800+ lines of code** across 7 Lua scripts
-- **14 total mod files** (6 Lua • 2 XML • 5 textures • 1 localization)
+- **22 total mod files** (7 Lua • 2 XML • 11 textures • 1 sound • 1 localization)
-- **4 core systems** — Invoice, Contact, Save, and Network Events
+- **5 core systems** — Invoice, Contact, Save, Network Events, and Notifications
 - **1 network event module** for full multiplayer sync
 - **1 persistent save/load system** integrated with FS25's save cycle
-- Developed February 2026
+- Developed February–March 2026

 ---

 ## Credits

 **Mod Author:** MarlboroRedMan
 **Development Assistance:** Claude (Anthropic AI)

 ---